vHitsuji/pytracer/README.md

 the number of objects.
 Every elementary object implements a bounding box computation method that is called to get the smallest axis-aligned box that is bounding the object.
-This smallest box is used by the BVH algorithm to computes the bounding box of the objects group resulting in the construction of a candidate.
-The resulting data-structures can be serialized and saved to be loaded and reused later.
+This smallest box is used by the BVH algorithm to compute the bounding box of the objects group resulting in the construction of a candidate.
+The resulting data structures can be serialized and saved to be loaded and reused later.
 Figure [6](#fig:dsteapot){reference-type="ref" reference="fig:dsteapot"}
 shows an example of a scene rendered with a resolution of
-$1000\times1000$ pixels and a representation of the number of nodes traversals in the data-structure optimized by BVH.
+$1000\times1000$ pixels and a representation of the number of nodes traversals in the data structure optimized by BVH.
 For each pixel, we computed the number of group nodes traversed and tested elementary objects.
 The brighter the pixel is, the more intersection computations have been made.
-This representation naturally shows the topology of the optimized data-structure.
+This representation naturally shows the topology of the optimized data structure.
 Figure [8](#fig:dsbunny){reference-type="ref" reference="fig:dsbunny"} shows the same result but for the bunny.

-![An image rendered from the teapot 3D objects and a representation of the number of nodes traversals in the corresponding optimized data-structure.](report/img/teapot.png)
+![An image rendered from the teapot 3D objects and a representation of the number of nodes traversals in the corresponding optimized data structure.](report/img/teapot.png)

 ![An image rendered from the teapot 3D objects and a representation of the number of nodes traversals in the corresponding optimized